Bjorn-c/presentations/how-to-install.md

 <!--v-->

-No worries, u can find it here (internal Infrabel server)
+No worries, u can find it here:

+<a href="\\msnet\iap1\IAMA016\PRODLib\Common\Tools\Infrabel Autodesk Platform\installer\InfabelAutodeskPlatformInstaller.exe"><pre>\\msnet\iap1\IAMA016\PRODLib\Common\Tools\Infrabel Autodesk Platform\installer\InfabelAutodeskPlatformInstaller.exe</pre></a>

 Note: the fileserver on witch the content is hosted, is limited by access, u should ask permision by calling your it service.

-<a href="\\msnet\iap1\IAMA016\PRODLib\Common\Tools\Infrabel Autodesk Platform\installer\InfabelAutodeskPlatformInstaller.exe"><pre>\\msnet\iap1\IAMA016\PRODLib\Common\Tools\Infrabel Autodesk Platform\installer\InfabelAutodeskPlatformInstaller.exe</pre></a>

-> So after clicking the above link what should I do next? <!-- .element: class="fragment" data-fragment-index="1" -->

 <!--v-->
-### Next
+### What to do next?

 -   U should accept any warnings about this application being harmful. <!-- .element: class="fragment" data-fragment-index="1" -->
 -   Make sure u select to RUN the file. <!-- .element: class="fragment" data-fragment-index="2" -->